 Sue: She was completely wasted.

-The Vervoids attempt to access the lounge but Janet keeps them at bay…
+The Vervoids try to enter the passenger lounge but Janet manages to keep them at bay.

-Sue: They’d better give her a raise after this.
+Sue: They had better give her a raise after this.

-Travers plunges the ship into darkness and the emergency lighting bathes everything in a red glow.
+Travers plunges the Hyperion into darkness and the emergency lighting bathes the ship in an eerie red glow.

-Sue: This isn’t helping.
-It’s making them look ruder.
+Sue: This isn’t exactly helping.
+It only makes the Vervoids look ruder.

-The Doctor defeats the Vervoids with vionesium, a substance which accelerates their life cycle.
-The Vervoids wither and die.
+The Doctor defeats the Vervoids with vionesium, a substance that accelerates their life cycle.

-Sue: He does have a nasty habit of killing things.
+Sue: He does have this nasty habit of killing things.
 He should turn over a new leaf.
 New leaf.
-Do you get it?
+Do you get it, Neil?

-The Doctor and Mel bid Travers and Janet farewell, the only two crew members left alive, which should make for an interesting journey home.
+The Doctor and Mel bid farewell to Travers and Janet, the only two crew members left alive, which should make for an interesting journey home.

-Sue: Mel’s a bit too confident.
-A bit cocky.
-That could be annoying.
+Sue: Mel’s a bit too confident if you ask me.
+She’s a little bit cocky.
+That could be annoying after a while.

 Back in the courtroom, the Valeyard seizes the opportunity to charge the Doctor with genocide.

 Sue: The Doctor walked straight into that one.
-Of all the adventures to show in your defence, why pick one with a massive body count?top
+Of all the adventures to show in your defence, why pick one with a massive body count?

-Sue: There were a few too many plots going on in that final episode, but I still enjoyed it.
+Sue: There were too many plots going on in that final episode, but I still enjoyed it.
 I liked the design of the ship, the direction wasn’t too bad, and it kept me guessing all the way through.
-Some of the dialogue was a bit cheesy, and the acting was variable, but I liked the premise and the Mel was great.
+Some of the dialogue was a bit cheesy, and the acting was all over the place, but I liked the premise and Mel was great.

 Sue: If there’s one criticism I have with the trial so far, it’s the Doctor’s decision to show that story in his defence.
-He got it all wrong.
-What he should have done is this: he should have shown lots of clips from his past adventures.
+He should have shown clips from his past adventures.
 He should have presented us with a compilation of his best bits, especially all those times he’s saved the universe, not to mention Gallifrey.